We have extensive knowledge of Myanmar (Burma) as we have been operating there since our company was founded in 1995.

 There are also several hassle-free overland border crossings from Thailand and Southwest China which provide alternative options for the more adventurous.

-Burma is a deceptively large country and few roads are of good quality so flights are usually the quickest way to cover longer distances.
+Myanmar is a deceptively large country and few roads are of good quality so flights are usually the quickest way to cover longer distances.
 Where flying is not an option we use private vehicles or river journeys.
 The train network is fairly extensive but is not comfortable and rarely convenient.

 Food and drink